ryudokung/Project-0/_bmad-output/player-journey.md

 - **Starter Quest: "Signal Lost":** The Bastion's Radar is malfunctioning.
 The player must perform a manual EVA (Extra-Vehicular Activity) to find Scrap from nearby debris to repair the Radar and unlock the mission board.
 - **The Awakening:** The first official mission.
 The player uses their **Starter Vehicle** to navigate to a nearby derelict wreck.
 - **The "Aha!"
 Moment:** Finding the first Rare NFT part and seeing the AI synthesize it onto their Vehicle in the Bastion.
-- **Goal:** Repair the Bastion's core systems and build the first full-scale Mech or specialized Tank/Ship.
+- **Goal:** Repair the Bastion's core systems and build the first full-scale Vehicle (Mech, Tank, or Ship).
 - **Emotional State:** Vulnerability, isolation, and the drive to survive.

 ## 2. Phase 2: The Skilled Mercenary (Mid Game)